 “Every good gift and perfect gift is from above, coming down from the Father of lights with whom there is no variation or shadow due to change.” – James 1:17

 Second-generation homeschooling mom of five wee snickbuzzards, Jordan Durbin is a maker of humble pottery, fine artist, calligrapher, gardener, pickle maker, baker of all things gluten-inclusive and butter-laden, violinist, vocalist, rabbit raiser, wife of one good man, lover of her blessed Redeemer.
 She has a Bachelor’s degree in fine art from Grace College in Winona Lake, Indiana.
-She is an avid coffee drinker, reader and aspiring children’s book author and illustrator.
+She is an avid coffee drinker, reader, and published children’s book author and illustrator.
 She aspires to proclaim the resurrection with every moment of her life.